An Indian shop: How to buy souvenirs from India

 But the splendour of the merchandise is equaled and often surpassed by the chaos of the market place.
 Prices and quality vary wildly; touts are persistent to the point of obnoxious; it’s impossible to keep track of regional specialties and where the best places to buy specific things are; and haggling with wily shopkeepers is unsettling, if you’re not used to it.

-On my first trip, I went a bit crazy shopping in India.
+On my first trip, I went a bit crazy shopping in and learning about what to buy in India.
 I was staying with friends, an Indian family in south Delhi, and I would come home at the end of almost every day clutching bags and bags of clothing, housewares, jewelry and more.
 They watched in wonder as the pile of goods grew and grew in the bedroom I was sharing with a family member.
 I ended up giving away a lot of the stuff I bought – and learned these lessons the hard way.

 1. Take it easy and don’t buy on impulse.
 You already hate me.
 How can you possibly resist the shops and tables heaped with glittering, exotic and affordable goods?
 Trust me, as you travel in India you begin to see the same things over and over again, and gain a better sense of quality and how much things should cost.
 I wasted a lot of money by buying things the first time I saw them – like a peacock feather fan, fabulous-looking but horribly uncomfortable shoes and a lot of jewelry that broke on the second wearing.
 If I had to do it all over again, I would buy fewer things, and spend more time and money ensuring I was buying good quality.